-5.2 Mandatory Research Component
+Mandatory Research Component

-A central characteristic of scientific knowledge is that it is based on systematic observations in empirical research studies.
-This is also true for management/organizational knowledge about human behaviour, which is based on observations from research studies in natural settings and laboratories.
-To familiarize students with the methods of scientific research studies in management, and to provide first-hand experiences with the procedures presented in lectures, MOS 1021 includes a mandatory research experience component.
+A central characteristic of scientific knowledge is that it is based on systematic observations drawn from empirical research studies.
+This is also true for management/organizational knowledge about human behaviour, be it in the workplace or the marketplace, which is based on observations from research studies carried out in either natural or laboratory settings.
+To familiarize students with the methods of scientific research studies, and to provide first-hand experiences with the procedures presented in lectures, MOS 1021 includes a mandatory research experience component.